 Please select your courses and send them together with your application so that we can submit them to the university for approval.
 Students can take levels 5 and 6 or 6 and 7 simultaneously depending on what level they are studying at their home university.

-Please note that some courses have prerequisites and co-requisites, where as some courses require no prior knowledge.
+Please note that some courses have prerequisites and co-requisites, whereas some courses require no prior knowledge.
 Prerequisites and co-requisites are mentioned in the course descriptions.
-Bachelor students cannot take Graduate, Postgraduate or Master level courses due to prerequisites, but Master students are free to choose Bachelor, Graduate and Postgraduate level courses as well.
-All course selections must be approved by the Assistant Deans.
+Bachelor students cannot take Graduate or Postgraduate level courses due to prerequisites, but Master students are free to choose Bachelor, Graduate and Postgraduate level courses as well.
+All course selections must be approved by the Assistant Deans at IPU New Zealand.

 When are the courses organized?